connietran-dev/password-generator/README.md

 This Javascript browser application generates a random password based on user-selected criteria.

-The live page can be found here: https://connietran-dev.github.io/password-generator/ The webpage will prompt you for you desired password length and then ask for your password criteria - lowercase, uppercase, numberic and/or special characters
+The webpage will prompt you for your desired password length and then ask for your password criteria - whether to include symbols, numbers, lowercase characters, and/or uppercase characters.

+The live page can be found here: https://connietran-dev.github.io/password-generator/

 ---